 A random memory from high school popped into my head.
 I was at a party, and two of my friends were talking about the fact that they had never had a single cavity.
 One of them then told us that his mom’s trick was to put on a record of children’s songs every morning and that he and his brothers couldn’t stop brushing until the record was finished.

 That vague memory from more than 20 years earlier gave me a great idea.
-So, the next morning when tooth brushing time rolled around, I had a little trick up my sleeve for when Sophia would inevitably drag her feet about her dental hygiene.
+So, the next morning when tooth brushing time rolled around, I had a little trick up my sleeve for when my daughter would inevitably drag her feet about her dental hygiene.

 Instead of sounding like a broken record, I was going to play a music record (or, well, a YouTube video).